 Hi Sophomores!
 My name is Rebecca and I am the Coordinator of International Academic Programs.
 I’m here to help you with everything related to studying abroad during your time at Haverford.
 Now is the time to start planning your semester or academic year abroad.
 The world is at your fingertips with so many different programs to choose from.
 Feel free to send me an e-mail or stop by Chase 213 if you have any questions or just want to learn more about a program.
 I’m happy to help!

-Hi!
-I’m Franklyn, the Coordinator of Residential Life, and I graduated from Haverford in 2012.
-You should come see me if you have ideas or questions about living here on campus, if you’d like to join Residential Life Committee, or if you’d like to discuss the finer points of ice cream establishments in the greater Philadelphia area.
-Honestly, though – please don’t hesitate to send me an email or stop by my office in Chase if there’s something you’d like to talk about.
+Hi Sophomores!
+I’m Franklyn, and I work in the President’s Office as the Presidential Fellow (which means I work mostly on special projects and research).
+However, we may have met in my previous role as Coordinator of Residential Life, though, or in my time on campus as a student (I graduated from Haverford in 2012).
+You should come see me if you have ideas for improving our campus, if you’d like to learn what a Presidential Fellow does, or if you’d like to discuss the finer points of ice cream establishments in the greater Philadelphia area.
+Honestly, though – please don’t hesitate to send me an email or stop by my office in Founders if there’s something you’d like to talk about.

 Hello, Sophomores!
 As dean of career and professional advising, I oversee the Center for Career and Professional Advising, and I’m the advising dean for sophomores, juniors and seniors whose last names begin with the letters T-Z. I remember the roller coaster of sophomore year well, including flip-flopping on my choice of major dozens of times before finding a home as an English major.
 If you haven’t already, check out the Exploration & Planning and Internship/Externship pages on the CCPA website, and get in touch if you have career-related questions.